Baeza, Spain: 12 Things to Do in Andalusia's Renaissance Town

 Between cathedrals and cafés, gates and viewpoints, it offers a full day that feels unhurried by tourist crowds.
 The free tapas tradition is alive, the olive oil is exceptional, and the architecture genuinely stops you in your tracks.

-If you're road-tripping through Andalucía, give Baeza the better part of a day.
+If you’re road-tripping through Andalucía, give Baeza the better part of a day.
 Pair it with Úbeda and Jaén for one of the best inland routes in southern Spain.
-And for the full picture of the region, don't miss our guides to where to eat in Baeza and where to stay in Baeza.
+And for the full picture of the region, don’t miss my guides to where to eat in Baeza and where to stay in Baeza.

-Heidi
+Heidi Hein

 Hola!
 I'm the researcher, walker, and co-founder behind Spain on Foot.
 I help travellers experience Spain authentically, through in-depth guides, locals-only knowledge, and cultural stories you won't find in guidebooks.
-You can reach me at heidi@spainonfoot.com